mahavedalla/mahavedalla/docs/questions/paticcasamuppada/where-is-dependent-origination-ended-e.g.,-between-feeling-and-craving.md

-# Where is dependent origination ended (e.g., between feeling and craving)?
+Question: Where is dependent origination ended (e.g., between feeling and craving)?
 Answer in Brief: -
  Category: Paṭiccasamuppada
 Sutta References: -